itsmumar/Hellobar/README.md

 ## Site script installation in development

-We have a Lambda function checking if the site script is installed.
+We have Lambda function checking if the site script is installed.
 It sends a POST request to the Rails app with appropriate value.
 Since there is no way to make AWS Lambda communicate with your locally installed application, the only way to mark a script as installed is to update it from the console: